No Proof: Mid America Pet Food $5.5M Class Action Settlement

 When is the Mid America Pet Food settlement payout date?

-Payments will be issued to eligible class members with valid claims after the court grants final approval of the settlement and all claim processing is complete.
+The settlement administrator will issue payments to eligible class members with valid claims after it completes claim processing and the court grants final approval of the settlement.

 Sources